College Admissions Reading List

 The Shape of the River: Long-term Consequences of Considering Race in College and University Admissions, Derek Bok and William Bowen.
 You’ve heard about the Bowen-Bok book, and you really should take time to read it.
 Their thesis, that we simply must continue race-conscious admissions policies because they create a number of strong and important black professionals and black leaders, is so well-argued and documented that it deserves your attention.
 They demonstrate that eliminating such admissions policies will reduce by half the number of blacks enrolled in selective colleges while making only the most modest increase, probably less than 2%, in the odds of whites being admitted to these schools.
 Giving up race-conscious admissions seems a high price to pay for a tiny increase in the probability of admission of white applicants to selective colleges.
 I know of no other example that so effectively documents this case.
 I personally found the reading slow but enormously rewarding.
 Please do take the time to read this piece and we will compare notes when you get to Cambridge.
 (Dean Whitla).
 Purchase link.

 The Sport of Learning, by Vince Fudzie, Andre Hayes, and the Boyz.
 A comprehensive survival guide for African-American Student-Athletes (Ted Spencer).
 Purchase link.

-The State of College Admission 2011, by Melissa Clinedinst and David Hawkins.
+The State of College Admission 2015, by Melissa Clinedinst, Anna-Maria Koranteng and Tara Nicola.
 National Association for College Admission Counseling (NACAC).
 (William Fitzsimmons).
 Download pdf.

 The Student Aid Game: Meeting Need and Rewarding Talent in American Higher Education, Michael S. McPherson and Morton Owen Schapiro.
 This is a little dry, but fully explores the fundamental principles of aid in higher education.
 You really have to want to get into this stuff if you get through this.
 (Duane Quinn).
 Purchase link.